chahna-ahuja/renpy-dnd-detective-game/README.md

 ---

 # Repository Structure
-- **game** folder contains a zip file for the game, scripts, assets everything that is required to run the game.
 - **data** folder contains the mysql backend data.
 - **scripts** folder contains Python querybuilder and queries to create the JSON for the file.
 The file paths are hardcoded as this is just for documentation purposes.
+- **gameplay** folder contains a flowchart of the gameplay.
+- Download the game from releases.

 ---

 # Academic Context